hsutter/cppfront/README.md

 Here's where to find out more about my 'syntax #2' experiment:

 - **My CppCon 2022 talk** [link coming soon] — this is the primary documentation right now.
 See also every talk I've given and paper I've written since 2015, each of which details an individual part of this design experiment, but presented in today's C++ syntax as a standalone C++ evolution proposal.
-- The [cppfront regression tests](https://github.com/hsutter/cppfront/tree/main/regression-tests/test-results) which show dozens of `.cpp2` files and the `.cpp` file each one is translated to.
-Each filename briefly describes the language features the test demonstrates (e.g., contracts, parameter passing, bounds safety, type-safe `is` queries and `as` casts, initialization safety, and generalized value capture including in function expressions (fka 'lambda functions'), postconditions, and string interpolation).
+- **The [cppfront regression tests](https://github.com/hsutter/cppfront/tree/main/regression-tests/test-results)** which show dozens of working examples, each with a`.cpp2` file and the `.cpp` file it is translated to.
+Each filename briefly describes the language features the test demonstrates (e.g., contracts, parameter passing, bounds safety, type-safe `is` queries and `as` casts, initialization safety, and generalized value capture including in function expressions ('lambdas'), postconditions, and string interpolation).

 I'll add a few overview examples here soon...